-You’ve just landed in China, a completely different marketplace & environment to operate in, you need to begin distributing and selling your product in the most effective way with Return On Investment your number one priority.
+You’ve just landed in China and its a completely different marketplace & environment to operate in.
+You need to begin distributing and selling your product in the most effective way and Return On Investment is your number one priority.
+What next?

 Quality Chinese Distributors

-The purse strings are tighter because you need to validate this market, will you see traction for the product and how will you market the product to Chinese consumers?
-Quality distribution alongside marketing & branding therefore lies at the heart of e-commerce success.
+The purse strings are tight because you need to evaluate the market, whether you will see traction for the product and how you will market the product to Chinese consumers?
+Quality distribution alongside marketing & branding, therefore, lies at the heart of e-commerce success.

-Here is our guide to sourcing the most quality distributors through intelligent digital strategy if you are new to this lucrative market:
+If you are new to this lucrative market, here is our guide to sourcing the most quality distributors through intelligent digital strategy:

 Find Your Product Selling Point for the Chinese